radareorg/radare2-book/src/refcard/intro.md

 Use `e io.cache.write=true` and the `wc` command to manage the *write cache* history changes.
 To undo, redo, commit them to write the changes on the file..

-But, if we want to save the analysis information, comments, flags and other user-created metadata, we may want to use projects with `r2 -p` and the `P` command.
+If, instead, we want to save the analysis information, comments, flags and other user-created metadata, we may want to use projects with `r2 -p` and the `P` command.

 | Command   | Description              |